Racine County Court Records

 Hours: Monday–Friday, 8:00 AM – 4:30 PM

 Paternity and juvenile cases carry heightened confidentiality protections.
-Access to these records generally requires authorization from the court or involvement as a named party in the case.
+Access to those records generally requires authorization from the court or involvement as a named party in the case.

 Family Court Filing Fees